 These sound fields show the remarkable isolation ability of the Audio Spotlight technology.
 Even one step outside the beam, sound levels are reduced by over 90%

-Comparison to other "directional" sound sources
+comparison to other "directional" sound sources

 A few traditional loudspeaker makers have promoted so-called "directional" sound sources, to mimic the unique technology and appeal of the Audio Spotlight.
 But the physics cannot support the claims - all other sound sources are forever limited to the "wavelength versus size" physics constraint.
-Making a bigger louspeaker does increase its directivity, but only slightly.
+Making a bigger loudspeaker does increase its directivity, but only slightly.
 How close can regular speakers get to the Audio Spotlight?